IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

 ## Truthful
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 There wouldn't be much point in relying on data output from a system, if the input data wasn't true or accurate.
 I've found that it can be useful for a team to discuss and agree on how exactly they intend to input data into each of their systems, and then make it part of their team working agreements.
 That way they can hold each other accountable for any deviation.
 Sometimes you can't always measure what you want (true metric), so you settle for what you can measure (proxy metric), the important thing is to understand the two.
 Imagine an organisation that wanted to increase their online presence and be popular across all their social media channels.
 One metric could be to measure how many followers they get.
 But it wouldn't be a true metric if a click farm was used to obtain all those followers.
-The take away from this is to be aware of what is it exactly that you're measuring, and the impact of might occur as a result of choosing it as a metric.
+The take away from this is to be aware of what is it exactly that you're measuring, and the impact of what might occur as a result of choosing it as a metric.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 '_Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes._'- **Charles Goodhart**, or in other words and more simply put by **Marilyn Strathern** '_When a measure becomes a target, it ceases to be a good measure._'